-During the implementation of this management plan, opportunities for Rogers Pass redevelopment will be explored and advanced to create a destination with services and facilities for Indigenous peoples, visitors, partners and stakeholders and to serve as a hub for science and innovation.
-Building on the feedback from consultations, Rogers Pass will showcase the natural wonders and rich cultural history of the area, providing a range of services for through-travellers, cultural explorers and adventurers alike.
-Project proposals will be assessed through the planning permit process with opportunities for further public engagement before final approvals are granted.
-Opportunities for potential commercial facility development in the parks and historic site are limited to the former leasehold area in Rogers Pass.
+During the implementation of this management plan, opportunities for transformational redevelopment of Rogers Pass will be explored and advanced to create a destination with services and facilities for Indigenous peoples, visitors, partners and stakeholders, and to serve as a hub for science and innovation and contribute toward net-zero emissions.
+Building on feedback from consultations, Rogers Pass will continue to showcase the natural wonders and rich cultural history of the area, providing a range of services for through-travellers, cultural explorers and adventurers alike.
+Project proposals will be assessed through the planning-permit process with opportunities for further public engagement before final approvals are granted.
+Opportunities for potential commercial facility development in the park and historic site are limited to the former leasehold area in Rogers Pass.